 Students in grades Pre-K through 5 are generally excluded from the terms of this policy; however, in special circumstances, the tribunal may hear such cases.
-The Board also adopts as policy those provisions of O.C.G.A. §20-2-756(b) and §20-2-757(a), (b), and (c) relating to the Open Meeting Law.
-To comply with O.C.G.A. §20-2-757(c), the Board of Education, after review of a case, shall prepare a written summary of any proceeding under this subpart which summary shall include a description of the incident and the disposition thereof, but shall not contain the names of any party to the incident, although the summary shall be a public record.
+The Board also adopts as policy those provisions of O.C.G.A. §20-2-756 and §20-2-757relating to the Open Meeting Law.
+To comply with O.C.G.A. §20-2-757(b), the Board of Education, after review of a case, shall prepare a written summary of any proceeding under this subpart which summary shall include a description of the incident and the disposition thereof, but shall not contain the names or personally identifiable information of any party to the incident, although the summary shall be a public record.
 The Board also adopts the provisions of §20-2-758 of the Official Code of Georgia.
-Adopted by the Board 7/12/84, revised, July 15, 1999.